ArtemyAndrienko/skopeo/docs/skopeo-copy.1.md

 **--sign-by=**_key-id_ add a signature using that key ID for an image name corresponding to _destination-image_

-**--encryption-key** _Key_ a reference prefixed with the encryption protocol to use.
-The supported protocols are JWE, PGP and PKCS7.
+**--encryption-key** _protocol:keyfile_ specifies the encryption protocol, which can be JWE (RFC7516), PGP (RFC4880), and PKCS7 (RFC2315) and the key material required for image encryption.
 For instance, jwe:/path/to/key.pem or pgp:admin@example.com or pkcs7:/path/to/x509-file.
-This feature is still *experimental*.

-**--decryption-key** _Key_ a reference required to perform decryption of container images.
-This should point to files which represent keys and/or certificates that can be used for decryption.
+**--decryption-key** _key[:passphrase]_ to be used for decryption of images.
+Key can point to keys and/or certificates.
 Decryption will be tried with all keys.
-This feature is still *experimental*.
+If the key is protected by a passphrase, it is required to be passed in the argument and ommitted otherwise.

 **--src-creds** _username[:password]_ for accessing the source registry